BYU-CS-Course-Ops/markdowndata/README.md

 ## Things to Note

+The two supported structures, `headless` and `with header`, should not be used together.
+The `headless` values are for creating non-nested JSON objects or arrays without keys (headers), while `with header` values are for creating JSON objects with multiple key-value pairs based on the Markdown headers.

-With the `YAML Dictionaries`, dates which are in the format `YYYY-MM-DD` and not wrapped in quotes will be converted to a `datetime.date` object.
-If you want to keep the date as a string, you can wrap it in quotes.
+With `YAML Dictionaries`, dates in the format `YYYY-MM-DD` that are not wrapped in quotes will be converted to `datetime.date` objects.
+To keep the date as a string, wrap it in quotes.